bouwe77/temba/docs/docs/recipes/jwt-auth.md

 })
 ```

-If you use the `staticFolder` setting to serve a frontend at `/` (with the API under `/api`), the login form can live in your frontend bundle and call `POST /api/login` — handled entirely by Temba as shown above.
+If you use the `staticFolder` setting to serve a frontend at `/` (with the API under `apiPrefix` `/api`), the login form can live in your frontend bundle and call `POST /api/login` — handled entirely by Temba as shown above.

 The only thing that lives outside Temba is the logic itself: a token signing library, a user database, or an external auth service.
 These are just functions you bring in and call from within your interceptor.